-A number new of technologies have allowed people to carry out everyday activities with ease.
+A number of new technologies have allowed people to carry out everyday activities with ease.
 Supermarkets now allow you to buy groceries online, delivering them to your doorstep.
 Fashion stores are also doing the same – delivering even to your workplace.

 Other new technologies in the e-commerce and m-commerce space include:

 Various banks have developed applications and cellular services that can be easily downloaded to allow individuals to handle their finances effortlessly.
 Individuals are able to carry out electronic cash transfers (EFT’s) through such platforms.
 Always double check that you have entered the correct details when using these platforms to avoid costly mistakes.
 Also, ensure that platforms are verified and safe.
 Most online stores only accept credit cards for payment, so transferring the funds from your bank account into the credit card before the purchase is best.

 The online payment solutions such as PayPal and PayU provide a universal platform for individuals to buy items online, paying through credit cards.
 While this may be an easy way to purchase items, if not properly monitored, it can lead to a mountain of debt.
 Ensure that you have enough money to purchase items, and again, ensure that these platforms are verified and not scams.
 When using a company such as BidOrBuy, it’s important to make sure of shipping costs.
 You may have budgeted for R500, but shipping can also cost R500 on the item, leading you to spend double than what you planned for.

 Auctions and mail-order

 Websites such as eBay and Kalahari.com provide access to a variety of products and catalogues allowing individuals to be spoiled for choice.
 When bidding, it may be a good idea to make sure that products are in good condition and not scams.
 Ensure that auction products are received before or upon payment.